pseigo/book-exercises/learn-elixir-tv/practice/search-engine/README.md

 ![\sum_{n = 0}^{\infty} \left ( list[n] \cdot \frac{1}{\sqrt{n+1}} \right )](eqn_series.png)

-_`n`_ is the index/day. `list` is the hits by day, the second element in the tuple.
+_`n`_ is the index/day. `list` is the searches by day, the second element in the tuple.

-Calculate this score for each search term. **Only consider the last 10 days of hit history for each related search term.**
+Calculate this score for each search term. **Only consider the last 10 days of search history for each related search term.**

 ## Sorting the search terms